rikedyp/dyalog-jupyter-book/README.md

     % pip install ghp-import

-Note: you didn't go `conda` because of something you read on the internet, did you?
-Good.
-You'll thank me later.

 If all that went to plan, you should now be able to build your jupyter-book using the command

     % jupyter-book build contents